Cryosec/Discord-Bot/README.md

 [![Espresso License :coffee:](https://img.shields.io/badge/license-Espresso%20☕-7890F0.svg)](https://github.com/jack23247/espresso-license)

+### This bot is full of small bugs here and there, use at your own mental health risk

 This is the code for the Discord bot Lord Franklin used in the [community server](https://discord.gg/drewski) of [Youtuber](https://www.youtube.com/user/DrewskiTheAdventurer) and [Streamer](https://www.twitch.tv/operatordrewski/) OperatorDrewski.
 The code is mostly specific to the structure and use-case in said server, but can be easily modified and adapted for a moltitude of servers.
 This bot is not meant to be run on multiple servers at the same time, instead being coded to best work with a single guild per instance.